isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P6 Teachers.md

 Primary 6D

-"Every child has strengths.
-Education is the ongoing process to help each and every child discover his/her strengths and put them into good use."
+Every child has strengths.
+Education is the ongoing process to help each and every child discover his/her strengths and put them into good use.

 [**tan_kah_cheng_isabel@schools.gov.sg**](mailto:tan_kah_cheng_isabel@schools.gov.sg)